JeffSmith-ok/Financial_Planning_Monte_Carlo_Alpaca_API/README.md

 ## Usage

-The following images show the notebook read in Juypter Lab and in Github under risk_return_analysis.ipynb.
+The following images show the notebook read in Juypter Lab and in Github under financial_planning_tools.ipynb.

 ## ![Screenshot of Jupyter_Lab with notebook open](Images/Jupyter_Lab.jpg) </br>